ImageMagick/Usage-Markdown/formats/index.md

 **Multi-paged PDF Documents**...

-You can use perl to combine multiple PDF files, without resorting to a IM, and its rasterization problem...
+You can use perl to combine multiple PDF files, without resorting to an IM, and its rasterization problem...

 ~~~{.skip}
 #!/usr/bin/perl